-Four of the contract analytical laboratories (Eberline, GEL, PACE, and TA) participated in several national and state PE testing programs in 2021.
-Chemtex Lab did not participate in PE testing because there is no testing program for the specific analytes Chemtex analyzed for BNL (specifically for tolyltriazole, polypropylene glycol monobutyl ether, and 1,1-hydroxyethylidene diphosphonic acid).
+All of the contract analytical laboratories (Chemtex, Eberline, GEL, PACE, and TA) participated in several national and state Proficiency Evaluation (PE) testing programs in 2022.
+Chemtex Lab participated in PE testing for total phosphorus, which is used to determine one of the specific analytes Chemtex analyzed for BNL (specifically for tolyltriazole, polypropylene glycol monobutyl ether, and 1,1-hydroxyethylidene diphosphonic acid).
 Each of the participating laboratories took part in at least one testing program, and several laboratories participated in multiple programs.

 Results of the tests provide information on the quality of a laboratory's analytical capabilities.
 The testing was conducted by Environmental Resource Associates (ERA), the DOE Mixed Analyte Performance Evaluation Program (MAPEP), Resource Technology Corporation, Phenova, and the NYSDOH Environmental Laboratory Accreditation Program (ELAP).
 The results from these tests are summarized in Section 9.6.1.